jives-test-org/eplstudents.github.io/README.md

 It has been built using [Rocket.rs](https://rocket.rs/) and [Maud](https://maud.lambda.xyz/).

-To start the webserver, run:
+To start the webserver, run:f

 ```console
 cargo run